sfproductlabs/msgxc/README.md

 **Essentially this is Optimizely for messaging**

 Tracking messaging like we do the rest of internet traffic is essential to understanding our customers and optimizing growth.
-Messaging exchange (MSGXC) is a central system for dispatching and tracking all messgaing (currently supports iOS native, Android native, SMS, Email, Websockets, WebPush Notifications).
+Messaging exchange (MSGXC) is a central system for dispatching and tracking (see https://github.com/sfproductlabs/tracker) all messgaing (currently supports iOS native, Android native, SMS, Email, Websockets, WebPush Notifications).

 ### Examples